Mosbe's Muscle Minutes Method

 Four-square, kickball, tag, hide-and-seek, roller skating, bike riding, that’s how we stayed active and fit as kids.
-Then came college, work and family and “playing outside” became but a fond memory.
-The good news is there are many ways to remain fit and healthy without changing into our play clothes and running around the neighborhood until we’re called for dinner.
-That’s what I’m here to show you with my “Muscle Minutes”.
+Then came college, work, family, etc. and “playing outside” became but a fond memory, with time for exercise becoming a seemingly impossible feat.
+The good news is there is a way to remain strong and healthy despite your incredibly busy and exhausting days.
+Your solution is “Muscle Minutes”.

 Conventional weight training recommends a day of rest following a strength workout to give your muscles time to repair.
 This would mean that your muscles are put under tension for about 8 minutes every 2 days.
 If instead you put your muscles under tension for 4 minutes each day your muscles would receive equal adaptive stress.
-Regardless of how busy each of us is, we can find 4 minutes each day for our muscles, especially since the 4 minutes do NOT need to be consecutive!
+Regardless of how busy each of us is, we can find 4 minutes each day for our muscles, especially since the 4 minutes are not done at once consecutive!
 How about: 1 minute while you get ready for work + 1 minute before lunch + 1 minute before dinner + 1 minute in the evening.
 Or maybe, 2 minutes before you leave for work + 2 minutes before you sit down for dinner.

 You can do 4 minutes a day!

-The 3 keys to success with this approach are consistency, intensity and form.
+The 3 foundational components that are the keys to success with this approach are consistency, intensity and form.

 1. Consistency